ChorusOne/opus-pool-sdk/book/docs/classes/OpusPool/Methods/getMaxUnstakeForUserForVault.md

 ▸ **getMaxUnstakeForUserForVault**(`vault`): `Promise`\<`bigint`\>

-Retrieves the max amount of ETH that can be unstaked
+Retrieves the maximum amount of ETH that can be unstaked

 #### Parameters